hapumee/frame-react-and-storybook/README.md

 Open [http://localhost:9001](http://localhost:9001) to view it in the browser.

 ### `npm run build-storybook`
-Build storybook configured in the Storybook directory into a static web app and place it inside the `.storybook-app-dist` directory.<br />
+Build storybook configured in the Storybook directory into a static web app and place it inside the `.storybook-app-dist` directory.
 Also you can deploy the content in the `.storybook-app-dist` directory where you want.

 When you want to test it locally, run below and open [http://127.0.0.1:8080/index.html](http://127.0.0.1:8080/index.html) in the browser.
 ```